dbt-labs/docs.getdbt.com/website/blog/2023-08-01-announcing-materialized-views.md

 ```

 :::note
-We are only supporting dynamic tables on Snowflake, not Snowflake’s materialized views (for a comparison between Snowflake Dynamic Tables and Materialized Views, refer docs).
+We are only supporting dynamic tables on Snowflake, not Snowflake’s materialized views (for a comparison between Snowflake Dynamic Tables and Materialized Views, refer [docs](https://docs.snowflake.com/en/user-guide/dynamic-tables-comparison#dynamic-tables-compared-to-materialized-views).
 Dynamic tables are better suited for continuous transformations due to functionality like the ability to join, union, and aggregate on base tables, views , and other dynamic tables.
 Due to those features, they are also more aligned with what other data platforms are calling Materialized Views.
 For the sake of simplicity, when I refer to materialized views in this blog, I mean dynamic tables in Snowflake.
 :::

 Now that we support materialized views: how do you fit them into your dbt workflow?
 It’s easy to imagine a world of unregulated computation because you didn’t put in proper guardrails and now you have materialized views running rampant unbeknownst to you in your data platform.